semantic-systems/coypu-temporal-extraction-service-machamp/uie/README.md

 # Download the models

 Depending on the workflow, the right models have to be downloaded first.
-If the steps of the thesis are to be recreated and the models to be finetuned by hand, the clean models need to be downloaded.
+If the steps of the thesis are to be recreated and the models finetuned by hand, the clean models must be downloaded.
 The script ``download_clean_models.bash`` downloads the models and unzips them into the directory hf_models.
 After that, it removes the zip files.
 This can also be done manually with the download links in the [main documentation](..#clean-uie-models).